probablySophie/scripts/microsoft/microsoftAdaptiveCards/README.md

 Its probably good to replace the whole button with a variable

 [Runtime Info](./snippets/RuntimeInfo.json)
-Wants the variables: 'Time Started' and 'Timezone'
+Wants the compose `Flow Info` to exist with the contents of `FlowInfo.json`
 ![](./snippets/RuntimeInfo.png)

 [Run info button](./snippets/RunInfoButton.json) - A button to show more about the current run